• Skip to primary navigation

 While there are ways to come down from a bad high, the best option is to prevent this from happening in the first place by not consuming too much.

-Overall, THC is both safe and beneficial to one's health but always check with your doctor before using it to avoid potential harmful effects.
+Overall, THC is safe and can be beneficial to your health, but always check with your doctor before using it to avoid potential harmful effects.

 Hey I see THC helping with glaucoma was mentioned in the article.
 Could you explain how that works or anything that might help me.
 I have early stage of glaucoma.
 Thank you.
 61.